-For the year ended December 31, 2021, our operating cash flow decreased \$1,366 million.
-The net decrease was primarily due to a \$780 million reduction related to net cash collateral posting requirements at PSEG Power and a net change at PSE&G, as discussed below.
-In addition, in 2021, there were higher tax payments at PSEG Power and lower tax refunds at the parent company, partially offset by lower tax payments at Energy Holdings.
+For the year ended December 31, 2022, our operating cash flow decreased \$233 million.
+The net decrease was primarily due to the sale of the fossil generation plants in February 2022, and a \$244 million increase in payments to counterparties at PSEG Power and the net change at PSE&G, as discussed below.
+In addition, there were tax payments in 2022 as compared to tax refunds in 2021 at the parent company.